dloss/klp/README.md

 Other time spans can be specified.
 Use `s` for seconds, `m` for minutes, `h` for hours and `d` for days.

+### Grep: searching with regexes, builtin regexes or Python expressions

+Use `--grep`/`-g` to limit the processing to lines that match a given regular expression.
+When this flag is given multiple times, any of those regexes matching will allow the line to be processed (logical OR).
+If you need a logical AND, use an appropriate regex or pipe the output to another instance of klp.
+To specify lines that should NOT be processed, use `--grep-not`/`-G`/`-v`.

+Search is case-sensitive by default.
+Prepend `(?i)`to the regex for case-insensitive matches.

+By default, `--grep` searches on the whole line.
+To limit the search to a specific key, prepend that key and a tilde to the regex (`key~REGEX`).

+klp has several builtin regexes to match URLs, email addresses, common errors, path names or IP addresses.
+Use `--grep-builtin-not`/`-r` to use them.

+Like with with the original UNIX grep, klp can print context lines (`-B`, `-A`, `-C`).
+Events before the matching line are visually marked with `/`, lines after with `\`.

 ### Limit the output

 Use `--max-events`/`-m` to limit the output to the first N events.